kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 id.
 Atomic stream updates were also possible (using an in-memory locks).

-In theory, this allowed to build apps with [event-sourced](/post/event-sourcing-why/) aggregates.
+In theory, this allowed for building apps with [event-sourced](/post/event-sourcing-why/) aggregates.
 In practice, this specific implementation failed badly in production: